Japanese Girl Bathing

-Japanese Girl Bathing (French: La Japonaise au bain) is an 1864 nude oil painting by the French artist James Tissot featuring a young Japanese woman bathing.
-The work was part of the nineteenth century tradition of Orientalism.
+Japanese Girl Bathing (French: La Japonaise au bain) is an oil painting on canvas by the French artist James Tissot, from 1864.
+It features a young Japanese nude woman bathing.
+The work was part of the nineteenth century tradition of orientalism.
 Tissot, who never visited Japan, painted a French model in his Parisian studio draped in a kimono.
 However, she wears it more like a European bathrobe.
 The theme of Japanese objects is a recurring theme in his work of this period.

 Today the painting is in the collection of the Musée des Beaux-Arts de Dijon, having been acquired in 1913.